massive-oss/haxe-react/readme.md

 ## JSX

-The Haxe compiler (and editors) doesn't allow to use exactly the JSX XML DSL, so we had to compromise a bit...

-This library's take on JSX is to use a compile-time macro to parse JSX as a string to generate the same kind of code that Facebook's JSX, Babel and Typescript will generate.
+This library uses a compile-time macro to parse JSX and generate the same kind of code that Facebook's JSX, Babel and Typescript will.

 Both classic JSX `{}` binding and Haxe string interpolation `$var` / `${expression}` / `<$Comp>` are allowed.
 The advantage of string interpolation is Haxe editor supports for completion and